yuansuny/yuansuny.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Fellow at the School of Mathematics, Monash University.
-Prior to that, I was a Postdoctoral Research Associate with the School of Computer Science and Software Engineering, RMIT University.
 I received my PhD degree in Computer Science from The University of Melbourne, Australia, and a Bachelor's degree in Applied Mathematics from Peking University, China.
 My research interests include machine learning, combinatorial optimisation, mathematical programming, evolutionary computation and large-scale optimisation.
 My research has been published in prestigious journals and conferences such as IEEE TPAMI, IEEE TEVC, EJOR, OR Spectrum, AAAI, ICLR, VLDB and SIGMOD. <br/>
 <!-- This is my [CV](https://yuansuny.github.io/files/YUANSUN_CV.pdf). -->
 <!-- __For COSC1027/2033 students, a number of research projects is available [here](https://yuansuny.github.io/projects).__ -->
 <!-- for <span style="font-family:Papyrus; font-size:4em;">testing</span> -->